ccurtin/modularity-css/README.md

 - install nodeJS
 - install npm
 - clone this repo
-- open a shell up in the project folder and run `gulp`
+- open a shell up in the project folder and run `npm install` to install dependencies and then run `gulp` to watch && process
 - Edit styles ONLY from the `components` folder and they are output in the `app` folder.
 Include the `SCSS` file extension if you are using SASS mixins.
 If you are only using PostCSS, you can use plain CSS files.

 # How it Works: